ooyala/_legacy_code-samples/README.md

     /models
     /third_party (Here you have extra stuff, e.g. Ooyala SDK)

+As you would expect, the main logic for the examples is in the controller folder.
+For specific interaction with the Ooyala API you should check the ooyala.php file inside the libraries folder.
+Since in this example we don't use models, the models folder only has what comes with default CodeIgniter installation.

 ## How to get it running
 1. You need to have a server running that can interpret PHP, like Apache or Nginx.
 2. Clone this repository in your server